flockcover/flock/src/pages/flyUnlimited.md

         hidden fees or ambiguous exit clauses.
       title: Pause or cancel anytime*
   policyPauseSmallPrint: >-
-    Changes that increase your coverage will take effect immediately.
-If you downgrade, pause or cancel your cover, this will take effect on your next monthly renewal date.
+    Amendments to your coverage take effect immediately.
+If you increase your coverage, you will be charged immediately.
+If you reduce your coverage, your new policy price will take effect at your next renewal date.
+If you pause or cancel your policy, your coverage will remain in place until the end of the policy period but will not renew.
   title: The first flexible cover of its kind
 control:
   description: >-